Cortana4/CMake-Cpp-Qt-Application/README.md

 ## Overview

-This is a CMake template project for building a Console application using C++.
+This is a CMake template project for building a Qt application using C++.
 All necessary libraries are downloaded and build automatically using the vcpkg package manager.
 You only need an appropriate compiler (Visual Studio build tools on Windows, g++ on Linux), CMake, Ninja and of course vcpkg installed on